Interview (album)

-Interview (stylized ĭn′terview) is the eighth album by British progressive rock band Gentle Giant.
-The album was released in 1976.
+Interview (stylized ĭn′terview) is the eighth album by the British progressive rock band Gentle Giant, released in 1976.

-It is a concept album conceived as a radio interview.
-Three of the tracks integrate brief "interview" sections which were staged in the studio.
-The title song has lyrics derived from the type of question and answer dialogue they had encountered while talking to the music press.
-This album was critically and commercially less successful than their previous album Free Hand.
+A concept album, it was critically and commercially less successful than their previous album Free Hand.
+Despite this, it has charted more than any other Gentle Giant album.

 In addition to the usual stereo version the album was also mixed in 4-channel quadraphonic sound in 1976.
 The 4-channel mix was not used until 2012 when it finally appeared on DVD with encoding in multichannel LPCM, DTS and Dolby Digital surround sound formats.

+Music

+It is a concept album conceived as a notional radio interview.
+Three of the tracks integrate brief "interview" sections, which were staged in the studio.
+The title song has lyrics derived from the type of question-and-answer dialogue they had encountered while talking to the music press.
+The music is as complex and intricate as the group's previous work, with a somewhat larger sound due to keyboard fireworks of Kerry Minnear.
+The song "Give It Back" has a reggae feel, an indication that prog rock had begun to pass out of style.